Damian4Lupa/message-coding-2/README.md

 # Message Coding

 This is a new version of my first program.
-The application encodes messages based on a key defined each time by the user.
-Then, after entering the key and encoded message, it is possible to decode and learn about its original content.
-The application enables multi-level encoding of messages.
+The application encodes messages based on a key specified each time by the user.
+You can immediately send the coded message by e-mail to another person; for security reasons, send the key another way.
+Then, after entering the key and the encoded message, it is possible to decrypt and know its original content.

 ## See like it looks like